jakobkaminski/ag_lernen/README.md

 - Florian’s signature/stamp

-#Computing and communication
+# Computing and communication

-3. Get access to Owncloud (refer to Jakob) for Cloud computing
+3. Get access to Owncloud (refer to Jakob) for cloud computing

 4. Get access to group e-mail for recruiting (refer to Teresa)